 By Laura Melville

 Updated 7/30/2019.
 Get organized.
 Stay timely.
 Be informed.
 These three mandates can change the way you manage your books and free you up to focus on other tasks needed to grow your company.

 Here are some effective bookkeeping strategies to help keep your business on track.

-- Understand and communicate the importance of timely and accurate financial reports.
 Make sure responsible parties are trained on how to keep records, how to create reports and when those reports are due for review by management.
-Setting and adhering to a schedule ensures that data are reviewed timely and consistently so that you can identify trends, know and understand the status of your business and make informed decisions.
+Setting and adhering to a schedule ensures that data is reviewed timely and consistently so that you can identify trends, know and understand the status of your business and make informed decisions.

 By taking these simple steps, you can maximize the effectiveness of your bookkeeping and grow your business at the same time.

-Laura Melville is outsourced accounting supervisor at Wiss & Company LLP.
+Laura Melville is an outsourced accounting supervisor at Wiss & Company LLP.